 The Code recommends that, where appropriate, "segmental" reporting information is detailed.
 Reporting segments are those used by resource decision makers when determining budgets and financial control.
-With regard to County Durham and Darlington Fire and Rescue Authority, as the costs relate to one major type of service expenditure, segmental reporting is not identified.
+Regarding County Durham and Darlington Fire and Rescue Authority, as the costs relate to one major type of service expenditure, segmental reporting is not identified.